Ulster University: Financial restructuring

+On 20 June 2023, the Government of Ireland announced that it was providing approximately €45 million in funding to Ulster University.

 Campuses

-Ulster University is Northern Ireland's regional university with four local campuses, in Belfast, Coleraine, Jordanstown and Derry (Magee College).
-There are also two other branch campuses, in London and Birmingham to deliver courses.

 An online distance learning provision offers Ulster University courses globally.
 The university was among the first Universities to offer degree level programs through its previous "Campus One" program and was a pioneer in the introduction of online degree level courses in Biomedical Sciences.
 The university was subsequently selected by the European Commission to deliver the world's first Higher Educational Programme in Hydrogen Safety Engineering.

 Belfast

-The Ulster University at Belfast is in the city's Cathedral Quarter, its artistic and cultural centre.
+Ulster University's Belfast campus is in the city's Cathedral Quarter, which is the city's artistic and cultural centre.
 Although traditionally associated with art and home to the university's School of Art, originally inaugurated as the Belfast School of Art and Design in 1849, the campus has a range of subjects including architecture, hospitality, event management, photography and digital animation.
 The award-winning Law Clinic is based at the Belfast campus, offering free legal advice on social security and employment law.

-Ulster University has been expanding and developing the Belfast campus since 2009 as part of one of Northern Ireland's largest-ever urban developments, and nearly 15,000 students and staff will soon be based in the city centre.
+Ulster University has been expanding and developing the Belfast campus since 2009 as part of one of Northern Ireland's largest-ever urban developments.
 The first phase of this development opened in 2015 and completion of the project was due in 2019.
-The campus redevelopment was largely complete by 2021 however finalisation of construction is ongoing.
+In September 2021 the first students were welcomed to the new campus.
+The fully completed campus began accepting students starting in the 2022/23 academic year.
+In 2024, 15,000 students and staff are based in the city centre.

 Coleraine

-The Ulster University at Coleraine is on the banks of the River Bann with views to the North Coast and County Donegal hills.
+Ulster University's Coleraine campus is on the banks of the River Bann with views to the North Coast and County Donegal hills.
 Subjects taught at Coleraine include biomedical sciences, environmental science and geography, pharmacy, psychology, the humanities, film and journalism, travel and tourism as well as teacher training.

 A major development at Coleraine was the introduction of the degree programme in biomedical sciences in 1980.
 This subject area grew and was ranked first in the UK in three successive Research Assessment Exercises (1996, 2001 and 2008).
 It also spawned the development of related subject areas including human nutrition, radiography, clinical science, optometry, podiatry, pharmacy, pharmacology and stratified medicine.